 The Louisiana State University (LSU) System is a publicly supported institution of higher education.
 The university is a component unit of the State of Louisiana, within the executive branch of government.
 The system is under the management and supervision of the LSU Board of Supervisors; however, certain items such as the annual budgets of the universities and changes to the degree programs and departments of instruction require the approval of the Board of Regents for Higher Education.
-The board of supervisors is comprised of 16 members appointed for a six-year term by the governor, with the consent of the Senate, and one student member appointed for a one-year term by a council composed of the student body presidents of the universities.
+The board of supervisors is comprised of 16 members appointed for a six-year term by the governor, with the consent of the Student body presidents of the universities.
 As state universities, operations of the universities' instructional programs are funded through annual lapsing appropriations made by the Louisiana Legislature.
 The chief executive officer of the university system is the president.